 You can always make your own events too.
 Host a themed tea at a coffee shop.
-Convince a restaurant to cook a special menu using old recipes, have a picnic in the park, go to the beach in vintage swimsuits, tour a museum or old house, dance to a jazz band, host a lecture, shop the fabric or thrift stores, start a book club, have a TV watching party (Downton Abbey, Mr. Selfridge, Agent Carter) or movie (Cinderella, Great Gatsby.)
+Convince a restaurant to cook a special menu using old recipes, have a picnic in the park, go to the beach in vintage swimsuits, tour a museum or old house, dance to a jazz band, host a lecture, shop the fabric or thrift stores, start a book club, have a TV watching party (Downton Abbey, Mr. Selfridge, Agent Carter) or movie (Cinderella, The Great Gatsby).
+Hosting an social media dress up day or Zoom party is also an excellent way to connect with new friends.
 Here are more ideas on how to start costume events.

 Some organized groups are those attached to a national organization usually have membership fees, organizer meetings, rules on clothing, rules on etiquette and more rules on everything else.
 These are not my cup of tea but for many people, they are a good fit, especially if it is a reenactment group where you want to learn more about the history of a specific time period.